 In 1974 David and Jacqui Krizo began Krizo Farms, first growing grains then organic horseradish in the topmost region of California, 80 miles north of Mt.
 Shasta.
-The terroir in the fields on a former lakebed is ideal for growing organic horseradish.
-Potential issues of insect and crop disease are repressed by cold winters and warm, dry and sunny summers.
+The terroir in the fields on a former lake bed is ideal for growing organic horseradish.
+Potential issues of insect and crop disease are suppressed by cold winters and warm, dry and sunny summers.
 The soil is rich with minerals from lava rock produced by Medicine Lake Volcano.

 Today the farming business is operated by Rafael and Eneida Hernandez of Hernandez Organic Farms.